 This portion of text describes Hezekiah's revolt against the king of Assyria.
-Hezekiah's wicked father, Ahaz, had appealed to Tiglath-pileser III to aid him against Rezin, king of Syria, and Pekah, king of Israel (rather than repenting and calling upon Jehovah), who were oppressing his kingdom.
-The Assyrian monarch came at Ahaz' request, taking Damascus and slaying Rezin as well as causing the Northern Kingdom to break off her military engagement.
-However this help came at a far greater price than Ahaz had realized for Tiglath-pileser III placed him under tribute at that time (2 Kings 16:5-9 and 2 Chron.
+Hezekiah's wicked father, Ahaz, appealed to Tiglath-pileser III to aid him against Rezin, king of Syria, and Pekah, king of Israel (rather than repenting and calling upon Jehovah) who were oppressing his kingdom.
+The Assyrian king came at Ahaz' request, taking Damascus and slaying Rezin as well as causing the Northern Kingdom to break off her military engagement.
+However this help came at a far greater price than Ahaz had realized, for Tiglath-pileser III placed him under tribute at that time (2 Ki.
+16:5-9; 2 Chron.
 28:16-21).

-In the first year of his reign, Hezekiah rebelled against the Assyrian yoke.
-As the Temple had fallen into disarray during the rule of Ahaz, Hezekiah immediately instituted a repair project to bring Judah back to the Lord (2 Chron.
+In his first year, Hezekiah rebelled against the Assyrian yoke.
+As the Temple had fallen into disarray during the rule of Ahaz, Hezekiah immediately established a restoration project to bring Judah back to the Lord (2 Chron.
 29:3-36, cp.
 28:24).
-Hezekiah then called for a Passover celebration during which he also invited the Northern Kingdom to participate, and a great spiritual revival took place:
+Hezekiah then called for a Passover celebration during which he also invited the